embassy-rs/embassy/embassy-net-driver-channel/README.md

 # embassy-net-driver-channel

-This crate provides a toolkit for implementing [`embassy-net`](https://crates.io/crates/embassy-net) drivers in a higher level way than implementing the [`embassy-net-driver`](https://crates.io/crates/embassy-net-driver) trait directly.
+This crate provides a toolkit for implementing [`embassy-net`](https://crates.io/crates/embassy-net) drivers in a higher level way than implementing the [`xarxa-driver`](https://crates.io/crates/xarxa-driver) `Driver` trait directly.

-The `embassy-net-driver` trait is polling-based.
+The `Driver` trait is polling-based.
 To implement it, you must write the packet receive/transmit state machines by hand, and hook up the `Waker`s provided by `embassy-net` to the right interrupt handlers so that `embassy-net` knows when to poll your driver again to make more progress.